Type 63 assault rifle: Development

 Almost 700 changes were unilaterally made to the Type 63 design without adequate testing or approval from the development team and the PLA.
 The first catastrophic design change came when factory staff decided to manufacture the Type 63 with a pressed and pinned barrel, as opposed to threading the barrels into the receiver as called for in the technical data.
 This method was much more cost effective and efficient, but several miscalculations were made which caused the barrels to deform prematurely under stress, and they often failed to fit the receivers properly.
 Additionally, the pins used to hold the pressed barrels and the receivers in place were of poor quality and suffered a high failure rate.
 The factory staff also began experimenting with stamped and riveted receivers for the Type 63, as opposed to the original milled receiver design which was much more labor-intensive to produce.
 The design of the stamped receiver specified an excessive number of rivets, which coupled with the nonexistent quality control, often resulted in inconsistent riveting that compromised the receiver.
 The decision was also made to simply paint the receivers and barrels rather than producing them with a blued finish; the paint flaked off almost immediately under field conditions and failed to protect the rifle's exposed metal surfaces from rust or corrosion.
-A Type 63 rifle was modified with a cartridge short-recoil operaton in development of the 701 rifle.

 In 1974, responding to multiple complaints from the PLA, the Chinese government carried out a program to improve quality control and improve the manufacture of the stamped receivers and pinned barrels.
 However, the accuracy of the Type 63 had been permanently affected by the changes to the receiver and barrel design, and it remained much less accurate than the SKS it was supposed to replace.
 The receivers also continued to suffer fractures and cracks under routine field conditions.

 In 1978, the PLA ordered the Type 63 withdrawn from general service, and production was formally discontinued.
 The Type 63 production line was reassigned and re-tooled for the production of the SKS/Type 56 carbine, and the PLA units which had previously been issued the Type 63 were re-issued with the older weapon.

 In 1979, some newly reworked and upgraded Type 63s were delivered on a limited basis to select PLA units for the Sino-Vietnamese War.
 These rifles had redesigned bolts, recoil springs, and firing pins, and were modified to accept standard AK magazines.
 Despite positive field reports concerning their performance, they were again withdrawn from service at the war's end.